-- 2.1 As per the direction of the Ontario Human Rights Commission and the Ontario Health and Safety Act, this policy is required to be opened for review annually. - 2.2 The policy is attached as Appendix A and the procedures as Appendix B. - 2.3 Upon final approval, the policy will be distributed according to Board procedures.
+- 2.1 As per the direction of the Ontario Human Rights Commission and the Ontario Health and Safety Act, this policy is required to be opened for review annually. - 2.2 The 7030 Human Rights and Workplace Harassment Policy was brought forth for review at the Board Advisory Committee meeting on February 13, 2024.
+The Board members collectively provided input, which was received and taken into consideration.
+Revisions were made to the policy and procedures. - 2.3 The policy is attached as Appendix A and the procedures as Appendix B. - 2.4 Upon final approval, the policy will be distributed according to Board procedures.